andreivasiliu/unit-rs/README.md

 of Nginx Unit will not work.

+## Safety

+`unit-rs` attempts to be a safe wrapper by making all invalid uses of the `libunit` APIs impossible, and preventing all undefined behavior.

+Some of this is achieved at the expense of some runtime performance, using Rust's mandatory bounds-checking for all arrays.

+For example, applications using `unit-rs` will experience runtime panics when:

+* Reading more bytes from a request than available
+* Writing more bytes to a response than allocated

+However, Rust's type system also allows for many compile-time guarantees.
+When using `unit-rs`, the following become either compile-time errors or impossible to express:

+* Moving Unit contexts or sharing request data between threads
+* Accessing more fields/headers than available
+* Storing pointers to request data in variables that outlive the request handler function
+* Storing pointers to or into a shared memory buffer in variables that outlive the buffer
+* Creating two responses to the same request
+* Forgetting to finalize/close the request
+* Creating/sending a shared memory buffer before previous buffers were sent or dealloated
+* Sending a shared memory buffer that was already sent
+* Sending uninitialized shared memory regions
+* Forgetting to drop a shared memory buffer

+Through the use of a global mutex, `unit-rs` will also ensure that any additional multi-threaded Unit contexts will be spawned from a primary context, and that the primary context outlives all secondary contexts.

 ## Benchmarks

 A test on a Ryzen 7 CPU with the [`wrk`] benchmarking tool shows Unit reaching ~250000 requests per second, mostly maxing out on the `Unit` server and the `wrk` tool itself.

 For comparison, a classic [Nginx] server serving static files reached ~200000 requests per second (although note that the classic Nginx has significantly more features).

 [`wrk`]: https://github.com/wg/wrk